Are you still scratching your head sometimes when it comes to GDPR? Have no fear—our legal team is here to answer all your email marketing questions.

 81. I would like the option to remove multiple subscribers at once.
 Will this feature come soon?

-If you are in the subscriber list, you can choose to bulk delete. if you are in a group, you can bulk remove or delete subscribers too.
+If you are working from the subscriber list, you can choose to bulk delete.
+If you are working from a group, you can bulk remove or delete subscribers too.
 Just tick some emails and press the action button to see how it works.

 82. Can you segment those people who check the different options on that form?